Rational lines on smooth cubic surfaces: Introduction

 \section{Introduction}

 In 1849, Cayley and Salmon proved that every smooth cubic surface over $\mb{C}$ contains exactly 27 complex lines~\cite{Cay49}.
-By 1858, Schl\"afli had proved that every smooth cubic surface over $\mb{R}$ contains exactly 3, 7, 15, or 27 real lines~\cite{Sch58}.
-Following this theme, Segre classified all possible rational line counts for smooth cubic surfaces over $\mb{Q}$ in 1949~\cite{Seg49}.
+By 1858, Schl\"afli had proved that every smooth cubic surface over $\mb{R}$ contains exactly 3, 7, 15, or 27 real lines~\cite{Sch58}, with each of these counts occurring for some real cubic surface.
+Following this theme, B. Segre classified all possible rational line counts for smooth cubic surfaces over $\mb{Q}$ in 1949~\cite{Seg49}.

 \begin{thm}[Segre] Every smooth cubic surface over $\mb{Q}$ contains 0, 1, 2, 3, 5, 7, 9, 15, or 27 lines defined over $\mb{Q}$.
 Moreover, each of these counts is realized by some smooth cubic surface over $\mb{Q}$. \end{thm}